 Even more advantageous is the ability to avoid or delay capital gains taxes upon sale with the use of:

 - Publication 523

-The more creative you can be your strategy, the greater chance you have of leveraging the tax benefits of real estate to your advantage.
-Always consult your tax professional when dealing with these situations to ensure proper guidance.
+The more creative you can be with your real estate investment strategy, the greater chance you have of leveraging the tax benefits of real estate to your advantage.
+Remember to always consult your tax professional when dealing with these situations to ensure proper guidance.